alokkusingh/x509-authentication/README.md

 		Note: for this step you may skip steps - 3, 5.3, and 6 (above)

-## Contenets in Key Store and Trustore
+## Contents in Key Store and Truststore

 1) Key Store